Centurion360/Centurion360/README.md

 👋 Hi there

-My name is Rafał (Raphael), I'm a young entrepreneur from Poland, I deal with photography as a hobby and professionally, I also run other business activities and I'm a FiveM enthusiast. <br>
+My name is Rafał (Raphael), I'm a young entrepreneur from Poland, I deal with photography as a hobby and professionally, <br>
+I also run other business activities.
+I'm a FiveM roleplay server owner & enthusiast of this mod. <br>
 I specialise in LUA, which connects with FiveM and allows me to code a variety of different resources.
 I'm also familiar with HTML, CSS, Javascript, and MySQL.
 I'm also learning React (Typescript) to create unique interfaces for a variety of applications.

 ### Projects I'm working on